andviane/google-books-android-viewer/README.md

 If you just want quick preview, the Android app is available at [PlayStore](https://play.google.com/store/apps/details?id=com.ames.books&rdid=com.ames.books)

+The app also fetches the book cover images that take much longer to appear.
+Image downloading and management is implemented with [Picaso](http://square.github.io/picasso/) and not directly related to the demonstration of Uncover library capabilities.

 # Uncover library

 The proposed library is centered around the data model [UncoveringDataModel](uncover/src/main/java/ames/com/uncover/UncoveringDataModel.java) that can be relatively easily tied to the data model of any UI list.
 This model provides item values by position, as well as the total number of items: